 Stones That Mark Celestial Events

-There are really too many highlights from Margaret Curtis’ tours for me to relate, but here are a couple of other Callanish sites worth visiting:
+There are really too many highlights from Margaret Curtis’ tours for me to relate, but here are a couple of other Callanish sites on the Isle of Lewis that are well worth visiting:

 1. Barraglom Narrows stones (Callanish VIII): These standing stones are picturesquely positioned on a cliff overlooking the narrows that separate the Isle of Lewis from the Isle of Bernera.
 By sighting the east horizon from the third large stone here, you can spot two standing stones on a distant ridge.
 On Beltaine (May Day) you can see the sun rise between the two standing stones.